dmccreary/graph-data-modeling-course/docs/glossary.md

 **Example:** A student uses graph algorithms to deduce influential customers from sales data, converting data into actionable knowledge.

+#### Large Language Model

+A statistical model designed to understand, generate, and analyze human language by processing large datasets and identifying complex patterns in text data.

+**Example:** In our course, we use this technology to automatically generate definitions for graph concepts.
+For instance, we can upload our [Learning Graph](#learning-graph) to our project and request that definitions be created for all these concepts..

 #### LLM Integration

 **LLM Integration** involves combining graph data with large language models to enhance natural language processing tasks.